OSI Systems (NASDAQ:OSIS) Announces Earnings Results

-OSI Systems (NASDAQ:OSIS) issued its earnings results on Tuesday.
-The technology company reported $1.54 EPS for the quarter, beating the Zacks’ consensus estimate of $1.49 by $0.05, MarketWatch Earnings reports.
+OSI Systems (NASDAQ:OSIS) posted its quarterly earnings data on Tuesday.
+The technology company reported $1.54 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.49 by $0.05, MarketWatch Earnings reports.
+The firm had revenue of $332.20 million during the quarter, compared to the consensus estimate of $317.41 million.
 OSI Systems had a net margin of 5.69% and a return on equity of 15.73%.
-The business had revenue of $332.20 million for the quarter, compared to the consensus estimate of $317.41 million.
-During the same quarter last year, the firm posted $1.22 EPS.
 The business’s revenue for the quarter was up 19.9% compared to the same quarter last year.
+During the same quarter in the previous year, the firm posted $1.22 EPS.

 OSI Systems, Inc designs and manufactures specialized electronic systems and components for critical applications.
 The company operates through the following segments: Security, Healthcare, and Optoelectronics and Manufacturing.
 The Security segment provides security inspection systems and related services, and turnkey security screening solutions.